 So before you make the decision to get into environment, agriculture and conservation, you should firstly discover what it’s really all about.

 What is it really all about then?
 Tell me the truth.

 It’s all about sustaining, protecting and using our natural environment.
-The environment and agriculture are especially hot topics at the moment.
-You’ve probably heard the phrases ‘global warming’ and ‘buy British’ a hundred times this week.
+The environment and agriculture have become especially hot topics in recent years.
+You’ve probably heard the phrases ‘global warming’ and ‘buy British’ more times than you can count.
 Growing environmental concerns and a desire to revive the British agricultural industry have sparked reaction from the government and the public.
 Consequently, an increasing amount of careers in these industries are becoming available.